Skip to main content

 The scenario

 A reservoir feeds a single line that delivers to a draw-off.
-The fluid is a Bingham plastic, which behaves like a solid until the applied shear stress exceeds its yield stress, and then flows with a constant plastic viscosity above that point.
-Sludges, thick muds and many process pastes behave this way.
+The fluid is a Bingham plastic, so it carries an unsheared plug in the pipe core wherever the stress has not yet beaten the yield stress.
 The practical question is whether the line is running laminar or turbulent, because that decides the pressure gradient you need, and for a yield-stress fluid that boundary does not sit where a Newtonian one would.

 The real setup